Hosting and bandwidth provided by MacAce.net.

 |iOS 6+ Read Offline:||Yes||Yes||Yes|

 |iOS 6+ Flyover:||No||No||Yes|

 |iOS 7 Cam.
 Filters:||No||No||No|

 |iOS 7 AirDrop:||No||No||No|

 |Still Camera:||5 Megapixels||5 Megapixels||8 Megapixels|

-These prices all require, or required, a two-year contract in the US.
-Unlocked and contract free models are available at a premium.
+*These prices all required a two-year contract in the US.
+Unlocked and contract free models were available at a premium.

 So, which one is best for me?